Elephants Riding to War, Wat Bupharam

 The larger Wiharn is a two story structure, making it much taller than most Lan Na Wiharns; a small library takes up most of the ground floor, with the upper floor being the preaching hall.

 The Wiharn contains many beautiful examples of Lan Na craftsmanship, including murals, Buddha images, Naga stairs, wood carvings and brass work.
-The banner image for this page, showing elephants riding to war, is taken from the preaching hall.
+The large mural below, showing elephants riding to war, is taken from the preaching hall.

 Lamphun